Costa neoRomantica Review and Specifications

 - Lido Biarritz pool area (pool with a sunbathing area; served by Montecarlo bar)

 Costa neoRomantica wiki

-- Romantica debuted as "neoRomantica" in March 2012.
+Romantica debuted as "neoRomantica" in March 2012.
 Public rooms decorations feature Carrara Marble and rare woods.
-The ship's decks are named Monte Carlo, Madrid, Vienna, Verona, Paris, London, Copenhagen and Amsterdam - after most famous European cities.
+Ship's decks are named Monte Carlo, Madrid, Vienna, Verona, Paris, London, Copenhagen, Amsterdam - after the most famous European cities.

-- Costa Cruises deployed the neoRomantica ship to Asia in 2017, for round-trip departures from homeport Shanghai (Wusongkou International Cruise Terminal).
+Costa deployed neoRomantica to Asia in 2017, for roundtrips from homeport Shanghai (Wusongkou International Cruise Terminal).
 The new itinerary program started on April 24, 2017.
-During winter 2016-2017, the ship offered Indian Ocean itineraries (13-day round-trips) to Mauritius, Seychelles and Madagascar leaving from Mauritius (Port Louis).
-The list of other Costa Asia cruise ships in 2017 also included Atlantica (since 2013), Fortuna (since 2016), Serena (since 2015) and Victoria (since 2012).
+During winter 2016-2017, the ship offered Indian Ocean itineraries (13-day roundtrips) to Mauritius, Seychelles and Madagascar leaving from Mauritius (Port Louis).
+The list of other Costa Asia ships in 2017 also included Atlantica (since 2013), Fortuna (since 2016), Serena (since 2015) and Victoria (since 2012).